boris-kz/CogAlg/README.md

 Any prediction has two components: what and where.
 We must have both: value of prediction = precision of what * precision of where.
 That “where” is currently neglected: statistical ML methods represent S-T dimensions with a significant lag, much more coarsely than the inputs themselves.
 Hence, precision of where (spans of and distances between patterns) is severely degraded, and so is predictive value of combined representations.
 There is no default degradation of positional information in my method.

-My core algorithm is 1D: time only (part 4).
+My core algorithm is 1D: time only.
 Our space-time is 4D, but each of these dimensions can be mapped on one level of search.
 This way, levels can select input patterns that are strong enough to justify the cost of representing additional dimension, as well as derivatives (matches and differences) in that dimension.
 Initial 4D cycle of search would compare contiguous inputs, analogously to connected-component analysis:

 level 1 compares consecutive 0D pixels within horizontal scan line, forming 1D patterns: line segments.